dogle-scottlogic/big-data/cassandra-vs-mariadb/blog.md

 With this configuration the performance difference is less striking, though Cassandra still scales better.
 Cassandra's performance remains fairly constant whilst Galera response times increase with the number of nodes.

-Whilst Galera cluster might theoretically offer some[mild scaling](https://www.percona.com/blog/2014/11/17/typical-misconceptions-on-galera-for-mysql/)due to there being multiple nodes to handle requests it is not what we observed here and certainly not the primary function of a Galera cluster.
+Whilst Galera cluster might theoretically offer some [mild scaling](https://www.percona.com/blog/2014/11/17/typical-misconceptions-on-galera-for-mysql/) due to there being multiple nodes to handle requests it is not what we observed here and certainly not the primary function of a Galera cluster.
 Additionally as more nodes are added there is a greater chance of deadlocks where two nodes try to edit the same data at the same time (see **Fig 7**).

 **Fig 7**